 A lush spa-focused oasis in Scottsdale

-Nestled against the curves of Camelback Mountain and Paradise Valley, Sanctuary on Camelback Mountain Resort and Spa sprawls across 53 acres of desert dappled with orange trees, palm trees, saguaros, bougainvillea and artisanal bronze wind bells.
+Nestled against the curves of Camelback Mountain and Paradise Valley, Sanctuary Camelback Mountain Resort & Spa sprawls across 53 acres of desert dappled with orange trees, palm trees, saguaros, bougainvillea and artisanal bronze wind bells.
 It’s the sole property on the Scottsdale mountain, making it a bucolic option for relaxation and recreation, including a 12,000-square-foot spa, fitness center, hiking trails, swimming pools and tennis courts.

 Originally constructed in the 1950s, the resort got a facelift from Allen + Philp Architects before opening as Sanctuary in 2001.
 The haute hideaway continues to be renovated almost annually, recently with the addition of 24 new spa casitas.
 Other accommodations range from luxury mountain casitas to loaded mini-mansions.

-The luxury hotel’s restaurant, Elements, blends Asian and American cuisines into demiurgic dishes like kimchi bacon and hoisin-braised short ribs.
+Sanctuary’s restaurant, Elements, blends Asian and American cuisines into demiurgic dishes like kimchi bacon and hoisin-braised short ribs.

 Bartenders at adjacent Jade Bar pour an array of craft cocktails to pair with the lounge’s scenic views.